 If you are still a few years away from retiring, there are many options available to you to save for retirement.
-There are pros and cons to all of them, so be sure to consult a financial advisor as you consider what is best for you.
+There are benefits and drawbacks to all of them, so be sure to consult a financial advisor as you consider what is best for you.